Tripping out with Shamans

 FLITTERFLOP: "Mushrooms, you mean?"

 BOMBAST: "No, I meant the nincompoops who believe that human beings are descended from mushroom-eating monkeys.
-Such silly theories will always pander to the appetites of unthinking seekers after fantasy whilst the few who are genuinely in search of the truth will nourish themselves at its fountainhead in such books as the Secret Doctrine in which the true origins of mankind were stated more than 100 years ago."
+Such silly theories will always pander to the appetites of unthinking seekers after fantasy whilst the few who are genuinely in search of the truth will nourish themselves at its fountainhead in such books as The Secret Doctrine in which the true origins of mankind and monkeys were stated more than 100 years ago."

 FLITTERFLOP: "There really is nothing new under the Sun, is there?"